BateCheaterDemon/FirstTry-on-git/README.md

 # FirstTry-on-git
-# just a freshman try to use git first
+just a freshman try to use git first vscode test